Australia Work Visa Requirements for Indian Citizens ✅

 Australia Skills Assessment

-Skill assessment is integral part of Australia work visa application process.
+Skill assessment is an integral part of Australian work visa application process.
 One must select an occupation that is listed in Australia’s Occupational Demand List.
 This list will mention occupations that face a skill shortage in the country.
 Every occupation in the list has its own skill-assessing authority.
 The ACS (Australian Computer Society) assesses occupations under IT and Computers.
 Trade occupations are assessed by the TRA (Trade Recognition Australia) or the VETASSESS (Vocational Educational and Training Assessment Services).

-An applicant should have a positive skill assessment, for the next steps in the Australian work visa process.
+An applicant should have a positive skill assessment for the next steps in the Australian work visa process.
 To get their skill assessment done, candidates must meet the required conditions outlined by the assessing authority, which is evaluating their occupation.
 The candidate should have the related qualifications and experience to get a positive assessment.

 Steps to apply for an Australia Work Visa